ganeshdatta23/sgstracker/README.md

     4. Deploy your application to get a public URL (e.g., `https://your-app.vercel.app`).
     5. Set up the webhook for your Telegram bot by visiting the following URL in your browser (replace placeholders with YOUR bot token and YOUR deployed app URL):
         `https://api.telegram.org/bot<YOUR_BOT_TOKEN>/setWebhook?url=https://your-app.vercel.app/api/telegram-webhook`
-    6. Once set up, the authorized Telegram user can simply share a location to the bot, and Swamiji's location will be updated in the PROJECTNINE app (assuming the backend is configured for this).
+    6. Once set up, the authorized Telegram user can simply share a location to the bot, and Swamiji's location will be updated in the Sri Guru Dig Vandanam app (assuming the backend is configured for this).